-Although there is a molecular distinction between amphetamines (such as Adderall) and methylphenidates (such as Ritalin), effects of abusing these stimulants are essentially the same.
-Patients are prescribed either amphetamines or methylphenidates depending on the potency and duration needed.
-Some of the most well-known prescription stimulants include:
+Although there is a molecular distinction between Amphetamines (such as Adderall) and Methylphenidates (such as Ritalin), effects of abusing these Stimulants are essentially the same.
+Patients are prescribed either Amphetamines or Methylphenidates depending on the potency and duration needed.
+Some of the most well-known prescription Stimulants include:

-Stimulant Effects and Abuse
+Stimulant Effects And Abuse

-The effects of stimulants include:
+The effects of Stimulants include:

 - Decreased appetite

-Addiction to Stimulants
+Addiction To Stimulants

 Stimulant Abuse Statistics

-The rates of emergency room visits for stimulants has steadily increased over the years, from 2,303 in 2004 to 17,272 in 2011.
+The rate of emergency room visits for Stimulants has steadily increased over the years; there were 2,303 such incidents in 2004 and 17,272 in 2011.

-In 2012, there were an estimated 1.2 million nonmedical users (aged 12 and older) of prescription stimulants in the United States.
+In 2012, there were an estimated 1.2 million nonmedical users (aged 12 and older) of prescription Stimulants in the United States.

-Nearly 360,000 people received treatment for a stimulant addiction in 2012.
+In 2020, 94,000 people aged 18+ received treatment for a stimulant addiction.